 These strategies will help you chop off some precious learning time while still increasing your language acquisition.

-Without further ado, here are the five biggest time-wasters when learning a new language and how we can correct them.
-Let’s learn how to learn a language… effectively!
+Here are the five biggest time-wasters when learning a new language and how we can correct them.
+Let’s learn how to learn a language… fast!

 1. Immerse yourself in the country and the learning.

-The ordinary way: Immersing yourself solely in the country
+The ordinary way: Immersing yourself among native speakers